Bret Hart: Professional wrestling style and persona

 Hart is nicknamed "The Hitman", and often dubbed "The Best There Is, the Best There Was, and the Best There Ever Will Be".
-Hart usually wrestled in a pink attire and, during his time as The Hart Foundation, the tag team was nicknamed "The Pink and Black Attack", a nickname Hart used for himself during his singles career.
+Hart usually wrestled in a pink attire and, during his time as the Hart Foundation, the tag team was nicknamed "The Pink and Black Attack", which Hart continued to use after the tag team's disbandment.
+This was in reference to the team's ring attire, as well as Hart's signature mirrored sunglasses, which he would routinely give away to a young audience member before matches, following his face turn in 1988.

 Hart used the Sharpshooter as his finishing maneuver.
 In his biography, Hart said he learned the hold from Konnan and Pat Patterson named it.
 Due to Hart's success, the Sharpshooter is usually used by Canadian wrestlers.
 Before ending his matches, Hart usually employed a sequence of five moves: inverted atomic drop, Russian leg sweep, backbreaker, elbow drop from the second rope, and Sharpshooter, being known as the "Five Moves of Doom".
 During his time in the original Hart Foundation, he and Jim Neidhart performed the Hart Attack as their finishing maneuver.